-Compared to other states, Tennessee legalized lottery rather late.
+Compared to other states, Tennessee lottery got legalized rather late.
 The lawmakers began to consider the idea of the lottery launch in 2000.
 A public referendum approved the legalization of the lottery and it was officially established in 2003.
 Run by the Tennessee Education Lottery Corporation, the lottery sold its first ticket in 2004 and has been generating impressive amount of profits ever since.
 Lottery tickets could be bought from authorized retailers only and cannot be sold online.
 There is no information on whether Tennessee is planning to launch an online version of its state lottery but considering the state’s strict laws it is highly unlikely.

 History of Gambling in Tennessee

 Like many other Southern states, Tennessee has strict laws in terms of gambling and generally disapproves such activities within its state borders.
 Nevertheless, even though rather conservative, the Tennessee gambling industry has gone through certain changes throughout the years.
 In 1804 the state opened its first official horse race and marked the beginning of a successful industry, which would come to its end in the 1900s.
 To help you understand the development that the Tennessee gambling industry has gone through, we have prepared a special timeline, where you can find the most significative events of the Tennessee gambling history.